15 Top Reasons to Visit Iceland

 7. Bow to the Icelandic Horse

-A gang of Icelandic horses relax in the sun.
+A group of Icelandic horses relax in the sun.

 The graceful Icelandic horse has played a vital role in the cultural and historical development of the nation.
 This unique breed has captivated animal enthusiasts for decades and was, for a long time, Iceland's main tourist attraction.